nuntiodev/hera/README.md

 ## Block User Service

 The User Service Block is an API block written in Golang that communicates over gRPC and can be used with the standard Softcorp Block SDKs.
-The user-block is responsible for handling your organization's user management and authentication - similar to Firebase authenticate.
+The User Block is responsible for handling your organization's user management and authentication - in a very simple and similar solution to Firebase Authenticate.

 ## Softcorp Cloud
 Softcorp Cloud enables your organization to build an MVP fast, and when you have a battle-tested idea, you can